Gunston Hall: Construction

 William Buckland signed an indenture with Thomson Mason, George Mason's brother, on 4 August 1755, four months after he finished as an apprentice from April 1748 to April 1755.
 In exchange for free passage to Virginia, room and board, and a yearly salary of twenty pounds sterling, Buckland agreed to act as a carpenter and joiner for the Masons for four years.

 In November, when Buckland arrived, the exterior walls of Gunston Hall were probably complete.
 Buckland probably did design the portico overlooking the garden, in addition to much of the interior.
 The various carvings in the mansion were probably the combined work of William Buckland and William Bernard Sears.
 Buckland most likely provided designs for the carvings, but Sears most likely carved the wood.
 Buckland and Sears probably worked on much of the original furniture together.
 At the time, it was not uncommon for English architects to design furniture as well as buildings.

 Later history

 The mansion stayed in the Mason family until 1867.
 From 1868 to 1891, it was owned by Edward Daniels, a Virginia newspaper publisher and Reconstruction Era politician, who was a former Union cavalry officer and ardent abolitionist.
 In 1912, it was bought by retired Marshall Field & Company executive, Louis Hertle, whose second wife, Eleanor Daughaday, was a member of The National Society of The Colonial Dames of America.
 They set about restoring the mansion to its original plan and hosted many prominent guests.
 In 1949, Hertle in his will gave the property to the Commonwealth of Virginia as a museum to be run by The National Society of The Colonial Dames of America.

+Pamela Cunningham Copeland, American horticulturist and historic preservationist, made a significant contribution to the restoration of Gunston Hall in her role as first regent of the Board of Regents of Gunston Hall for the National Society Colonial Dames of America.
+Copeland led successful efforts to restore its historic gardens, acquire period furniture for the main house, and led efforts to reunite Mason family descendants to support the historic site.
+She was also the coauthor of "The Five George Masons....
+Patricians and Planters of Virginia and Maryland" in 1975.